Best Sandwich Shops in Edmonton

 Two pieces of bread and a tasty filling— sandwiches may seem uncomplicated, but finessing the perfect hand-held meal is trickier than you'd think.
 Lucky for you, these sandwich spots have mastered the craft of sandwichery.
 We're talking reubens, po-boys, grilled cheeses, paninis, subs and everything in-between.
 Get your napkins ready, you're about to take a journey through the best sandwich shops in Edmonton!

-As your favourite restaurants begin to reopen, be sure to continue practicing safe spatial distancing, frequent hand washing and following the guidelines put in place to keep everyone safe!
+As you devise your bite-by-bite plan, be sure to continue practicing safe spatial distancing, frequent hand washing and following the guidelines put in place to keep everyone safe!
 We also recommend checking the individual restaurant websites for updates on dine-in availability, curbside pick-up and more.

 Swiss 2 Go